Archive How to Put Parental Control on Kindle

 Kids these days are used to smartphones and laptops that turn into tablets.
 To many of them, a flip phone is a relic of the past.
 Kids have made a habit of turning their attention to whatever device that has a bright screen, whether it be a TV, laptop, tablet, or e-reader.

 Getting your child to pick up reading as a habit is difficult in this day and age.
 Even if they get used to reading books, they’re easily distracted by the bright screens all around them.
-Even if your kid reads a book using their phones, they’re bound to eventually check social media or play a game.
+Even if your kid reads a book using their phones, they will eventually check social media or play a game.

 Activating Parental Controls on Your Child’s Kindle

-When using a Kindle device or the Kindle app, your child might accidentally stumble onto an inappropriate book and there’s no turning back after that.
+Your child might accidentally stumble onto an inappropriate book when using a Kindle device or the Kindle app.
 Inappropriate books might depict pornographic fantasies, use adult language, or contain mature themes. (“50 Shades of Gray” was a book before it turned into a popular movie series!)

 Amazon Household Parental Controls

-Since Kindles are made by Amazon, it makes sense that to use parental controls you have to first add your child to Amazon Household.
-Amazon Household is what you have to use to be able to share Prime benefits with your family while also keeping tabs on your child.
+Since Kindles are made by Amazon, it makes sense that to use parental controls, you have to first add your child to Amazon Household.
+You have to use Amazon Household to share Prime benefits with your family while also keeping tabs on your child.

-A maximum of two adults (+18), four teens (13-18), and four children (12 and under) can be added to an Amazon Household.
+You can add a maximum of two adults (+18), four teens (13-18), and four children (12 and under) to an Amazon Household.
 The adults have to have their own Amazon accounts.
 Teens have their own Amazon logins but the adults of the household are informed of what they’re streaming or purchasing.
 Children aren’t allowed to purchase anything.

-On the Amazon Household page, you’ll see the options “Add an Adult,” “Add a Child,” and “Add a Teen.”
+On the Amazon Household settings menu, you’ll see the options “Add an Adult,” “Add a Child,” and “Add a Teen.”
 Choose the option that matches your child’s age.
 If you added a child, you only need to add their name and date of birth and choose a cute avatar for them.
-If you’ve added a teen, they’ll get a unique username and password which is their own but is still linked to your account.
+If you’ve added a teen, they’ll get a unique username and password, which belong to them but are still linked to your account.

 After you’ve linked your kid to your Amazon Household, you can proceed with setting up Amazon’s parental controls as follows.